Want to make better hires? This guide walks you through how to attract talent, and retain applicants once they enter your pipeline.

 1. Maximise views of your job

-Getting your jobs in front of more candidates means you increase the chance of talented individuals seeing and applying for your roles.
-Two ways you can improve the chance of this happening are around media channel range and selection.
+When you get your jobs in front of more candidates, you increase the likelihood of talented individuals seeing and applying to your roles.
+This depends on two factors: advertising media range AND selection.

 2. Generate more applications

 Naturally, the more applications you generate, the more talented candidates you have to choose from.
-Luckily there are some ways you can guarantee improved visibility and conversions through completed applications.
+Luckily, there are some ways you can guarantee improved visibility and conversions from views to application completions.